 Home to a sprawling urban forest, dozens of verdant public parks, gorgeous gardens and a sparkling river running through the middle of the city, there’s never a shortage of ways to explore Portland’s outdoors.
-Whether you’re a fan of flowers, tranquil gardens, urban hikes or just looking to get some fresh air, Portland has something for every kind of outdoor enthusiast.
-Read on for our guides to getting outside, then head to our events calendar to find even more things to do outdoors in Portland.
+Whether you’re a fan of flowers, tranquil gardens, urban hikes, or just looking to get some fresh air, Portland has something for every kind of outdoor enthusiast.

 Accessible Trails in and Near Portland

 Portland and the Columbia River Gorge are filled with hiking opportunities for everybody, many of which have Americans with Disabilities Act (ADA) accessible trails.

 The 4T trail is a self-guided tour that lets you explore the city — and see some of the best views — without a car.

 These fall hikes near Portland prove that autumn is an ideal time to explore Oregon wilderness, admire seasonal flora and fauna, and visit nearby farms.

 Spring Hikes Near Portland

 There’s something special about the first spring hike of the year.
 Enjoy wildflowers, bird watching and breathtaking scenery on these springtime rambles.